 If you have a weaker immune system, wear a face mask whenever you’re in a public place during flu season.

-Carry a bottle of hand sanitizing gel with you, and sanitize your hands throughout the day when unable to wash your hands.
-You can do this after shaking hands with someone and after coming into contact with commonly touched surfaces like doorknobs, light switches, and counters.
+Carry a bottle of hand sanitizing gel with you, and sanitize your hands throughout the day when soap and water are unavailable.

 Not only should you wash your hands regularly, but you should also make a conscious effort not to touch your nose, mouth, or eyes.
 The flu virus can travel in the air, but it can also enter your body when your infected hands touch your face.

 When washing your hands, use warm soapy water and rub your hands together for at least 20 seconds.
 Rinse your hands and dry with a clean towel.